gopakumar-k-a/task-manager-frontend/README.md

 ## Features

 - **React + Vite**: Utilizes Vite for fast development builds and React for building the user interface.
-- **Image Management**: Users can upload, manage, and organize their images efficiently.
+- **Task Management**: Users can add, edit, delete, and organize their tasks efficiently.
-- **Authentication**: Includes user registration and login functionalities.
+- **User Authentication**: Includes user registration and login functionalities with JWT authentication.
-- **Image Editing**: Allows users to edit or delete images and titles.
+- **Real-Time Updates**: Stay updated with real-time task changes using Socket.io.
-- **Drag and Drop**: Rearrange images using drag and drop functionality.
+- **Data Visualization**: View statistics about your tasks through visual graphs and charts.

 ## Project Overview